dfigueiredo31/dfigueiredo31/README.md

 ## Summary

-Developer with 4 years experience working in complex and fast-paced environments.
-Solid foundations in **.NET Framework**, **C#**, **APIs and Webservices (ASMX, WCF)**, with exposure to **Python** through a teaching role in higher education.
+Consultant with 5 years experience working in complex and fast-paced environments.
+Multiple roles in CCM.
+Solid foundations in .NET Framework, C#, APIs and Webservices (ASMX, WCF), with exposure to Python through a teaching role in higher education.
 Team player with strong analytic and critic sense.
-Currently looking for Backend, AI or Cloud roles.

 ## Work Experience

+### CCM & Integrations Consultant - Dec 2025 to current
+*Emagine*
+Maintaining CCM workflows for one of the top-3 insurance companies in Denmark.
+Supporting highly complex business logics and document delivery in a Agile environment.

+**Tools used:**
+- .NET Framework (C#)
+- SQL Server Integration Services (SSIS)
+- Thunderhead CCM
 ### Assistant Professor - Fev 2025 to Aug 2025
 *Universidade de Trás-os-Montes e Alto Douro*
-Lectured undergrad students on programming logic, control structures, and data structures in **Python**, emphasizing best practices in readable and reusable code.
+Lectured undergrad students on programming logic, control structures, and data structures in Python, emphasizing best practices in readable and reusable code.

-### Application Management Services (AMS) Consultant - Oct 2022 to May 2025
+### CCM Consultant - Oct 2022 to May 2025
 *Softinsa - Engenharia de Software Avançado, Lda.*
 Maintained and implemented Customer Communication workflows, for a client in the banking sector, ensuring availability and correctness of customer documents.
 Built document templates, aligning the client’s business needs, legal requirements and customer data, in order to deliver tailor-made documents such as invoices, contracts and account statements.